Understanding Anxiety: A Path to Healing

 We don't have to overhaul our lives to begin shifting this.
 Small, intentional moments—scattered throughout an already full day—can begin signaling to the nervous system that it is safe to pause.

 These are not dramatic interventions.
-They are small recalibrations—and repeated over time, they begin teaching the brain something it may have stopped practicing:
+They are small recalibrations.
+Repeated over time, they begin teaching the brain something it may have stopped practicing:

 It is safe to look for rest, not just demands.